-You may find yourself working on a spreadsheet and suddenly you need to find the average of some numbers.
-You can add up all of the cells and divide them by the total number, but that’s often slow and tedious.
+When you work with large Excel spreadsheets, you’re bound to need the average of a data set sooner or later.
+You can add up all of the cells and divide them by the total number, but that’s usually slow and tedious.
 If you really want to save time, you have to know how to find the mean in Excel.

-Just like almost every other feature, you can reach your goal in a couple of different ways.
-Yes, you can add and divide as mentioned above, but there are multiple formulas that can help you out.
+Just like almost every other Excel feature, you can reach your goal in a couple of different ways.
+Yes, you can add and divide as mentioned above, but there are multiple formulas to make life so much easier.
+Here’s what you need to know:

 How to find the mean in Excel:

-In Excel, there are four different formulas that you can use.
+In Excel, there are four different formulas that you can use to find the mean.
 Those formulas are:

 - AVERAGE – returns the average of a set of numbers